splunk/public-o11y-docs/get-started/get-started-guide/initial-rollout.rst

 To set up Splunk Real User Monitoring, complete the following steps:

 #.
 To turn on RUM data capture, you need to create an access token.
 You can use an access token for either browser RUM or mobile RUM.
 Mobile RUM is available for both Android and iOS devices.
 See :ref:`rum-setup` for steps to set up an access token.
 #.
 Use the guided setup to create the required code snippets to use to instrument your webpages.
 The JavaScript resources can be self hosted, CDN hosted, or deployed as an NPM package for single-page web applications.
-Use the guided setup process to help with your configurations.
-Go to the :new-page:`guided setup <https://login.signalfx.com/#/gdi/scripted/browser/step-1?category=use-case-user-experience&gdiState=%7B%22integrationId%22:%22browser%22%7D>`.
-See :ref:`browser-rum-install` for detailed manual installation instructions.
+    * Go to the :new-page:`guided setup for browser instrumentation <https://login.signalfx.com/#/gdi/scripted/browser/step-1?category=use-case-user-experience&gdiState=%7B%22integrationId%22:%22browser%22%7D>`.
+    * See :ref:`browser-rum-install` for detailed manual installation instructions.
 #.
 Use the guided setup for iOS and Android mobile device monitoring.
+    * See :ref:`rum-mobile-android` for guided setup steps for Android.
-See :ref:`rum-mobile-android` or the :ref:`rum-mobile-ios` for guided setup steps.
+    * See :ref:`rum-mobile-ios` for guided setup steps for iOS.
 #.
-You can link APM and RUM data as part of the instrumentation parameters.
-You can then use RUM and APM in conjunction to create a complete end-to-end view of every transaction from the end user interaction, through micro services, and ultimately to database calls or other transaction termination points.
+To create a complete end-to-end view of every transaction from the end user interaction, through micro services, and ultimately database calls or other transaction termination points, link your RUM and APM data.
+You can link RUM and APM data as part of the instrumentation parameters.
 See :ref:`rum-apm-connection`.

 .. _phase2-synthetics: